 Years 10-11 pupils study the Edexcel GCSE Business course.
 In Year 10, pupils are introduced to starting up a business, which includes key aspects of marketing, finance, human resources, meeting customer needs, and the wider economic context within which start-up businesses operate.
 In Year 11, pupils focus on issues affecting the development of existing businesses.

 Classical Civilisation is offered as a GCSE.
 The topics studied are Homer’s Odyssey, Medea by Euripides, Pompeii and the Archaeology of Roman Britain.
 We have a full programme of trips including Fishbourne Roman Palace and museums and plays in London.
-The highlight is a trip to the Bay of Naples to study the cities of Pompeii and Herculaneum buried in AD 79 by the eruption of Vesuvius.
+We usually offer a biennale trip to the Bay of Naples to study the cities of Pompeii and Herculaneum buried in AD 79 by the eruption of Vesuvius.
 On a packed itinerary the pupils also get the chance to climb Vesuvius and visit Capri.

 Computer Science is offered at GCSE following the AQA exam board.
 There are two exam papers and a programming project.
 The exam papers consist of questions about Programming, the Hardware of a Computer, Networking, Cyber Security and Binary Mathematics.
 The Programming Project consists of solving a problem such as a "password generator and password checker".
 Students then write up the analysis, create flowcharts, test the program, annotate the code and write the evaluation.

 BTEC ICT is also offered and that is an equivalent to one GCSE.
 Topics include Creating a Digital Portfolio, Creating a website in the Dreamweaver editor and Learning About the Online World.

 Design & Technology is taught in all form groups at Key Stage 3 and is an option subject at GCSE.
 At GCSE, pupils are entered for AQA Design and Technology.
 Class sizes are generally small.